Francis Dunnery: Musical style

 His aggressive and dramatic playing style merges hard rock, pop and funk stylings with a fluid, spiralling hammer-on lead-guitar technique inspired by Allan Holdsworth.
-He has criticised his lead guitar approach at that time as having been immature.
+This was particularly prominent while he was with It Bites, and he has criticised his lead guitar approach at that time as having been immature.
 He has also incorporated elements of jazz, classical and country fingerpicking into his style.

 On his songwriting, Dunnery has said: "I cannot write songs on a nine-to-five basis.
 At the risk of sounding pretentious, my songs come from somewhere else and I have to wait for them, so it's not up to me when I receive them.
 When the songs start to come, they all come at the same time.
 I may get 20 songs in three to four days and then it all stops again."

 Aside from singing and playing the guitar, Dunnery plays drums, bass guitar, organ, keyboards, percussion and tapboard (a guitar-related instrument).

 Personal life

 Dunnery has a daughter from a relationship with Jackie O'Sullivan.
 He married American singer Julie Daniels (frontwoman of the rock band Star 69) on 8 December 1990 in Las Vegas, Nevada.
 He was later in a relationship with Helena Faccenda, with whom he had a daughter in 1999.
 Around 2004 he met his girlfriend Erica Brilhart.
 During their relationship they had two children.

+Dunnery is a lifelong supporter of Celtic Football Club and often wears Celtic kits during his live performances.